Improved bounds for noisy group testing with constant tests per item: Main results

 \subsubsection{Reverse Z channel}

-In the reverse Z channel, we have $q=0$ and $p>0$, i.e. no truly positive test displays a negative test result. thus, we set $\alpha = 1/\Delta$ and remain agnostic about $\beta$ and $d$.
+In the reverse Z channel, we have $q=0$ and $p>0$, i.e. no truly positive test displays a negative test result.
+Thus, we may choose $\alpha>0$ sufficiently small and remain agnostic about $\beta$ and $d$.
 The bounds for the noisy {\tt COMP} and {\tt DD} thus read as follows.

-\begin{corollary}[Noisy {\tt COMP} for the Reverse Z channel] Let $0<p<1, q=0, 0<\theta<1$ and $\eps>0$.
+\begin{corollary}[Noisy {\tt COMP} for the Reverse Z channel] Let $0<p<1, q\rightarrow 0, 0<\theta<1$ and $\eps>0$.
 Further, let

-If $m > (1+\eps) m_{{\tt COMP}, \text{rev Z}}$, noisy {\tt COMP} will recover $\SIGMA$ \whp given $\G, \hat \SIGMA$. \end{corollary}
+If $m > (1+\eps) m_{{\tt COMP}, \text{rev Z}}$, noisy {\tt COMP} will recover $\SIGMA$ \whp\ given $\G, \hat \SIGMA$. \end{corollary}